github/docs/content/developers/overview/github-developer-program.md

 * An integration in production or development using the GitHub API.
 * An email address where GitHub users can contact you for support.

+## Sample of created application that integrates with GitHub

+Bellow you can find list of examples and sammple apps that integrates with GitHub so you can learn more about the possibilities and get some ideas help you to build your own app